Filter Tags

 such an attack could happen anywhere.

-Pupil of the Eichendorffschule grammar school (year 12).
-The speech was held on 27 January 2024 as part of the commemorative event organized by Wolfsburg pupils themselves to mark the "International Day of Commemoration in Memory of the Victims of the Holocaust".
+The speech was given on 27 January 2024 as part of the commemorative event organized by Wolfsburg students themselves to mark the "International Day of Commemoration in Memory of the Victims of the Holocaust".

 In these times, prevention, activism and education are more important than ever.
 If you look at the history books today, you can unfortunately see some overlaps with the dark chapters of history.
 An extreme shift to the right can be observed across Europe and for marginalized groups such as migrants, homosexuals and women, the freedoms and securities that were previously commonplace are becoming a precious commodity.